Students around the world loving God and fighting hunger.

 Through the Famine, students learn about real-world issues of poverty and injustice through the lens of the Bible, and they get the chance to make a real difference for hungry children.
 Plus, their own lives are transformed as they experience hunger firsthand — going without food so others don’t have to.
 As well, the Famine can also help students achieve the level of community service hours they may need to graduate.
 And for student leaders, helping coordinate an event like the Famine looks great on their college application!

 Yes!
-You can support a student or give a general donation to the 30 Hour Famine!
+You can support a student, a team or give a general donation to the 30 Hour Famine!

 There’s no minimum amount that you have to raise to participate in the Famine.
 The important thing is to get your group excited about changing lives by raising funds to beat hunger.
 Have them set individual and group fundraising goals and encourage them to outdo those goals.